juce-framework/JUCE/extras/NetworkGraphicsDemo/README.txt

 devices by dragging/mouse-wheeling.
 In this window you can also press cursor left/right to select the demo to run.

-These are some interesting bits of code in here - notably a special LowLevelGraphicsContext class which allows the content generator to simply draw to a Graphics object as you normally would, but instead of painting to the screen, everything that is drawn gets serialised into binary packets and broadcast
+There are some interesting bits of code in here - notably a special LowLevelGraphicsContext class which allows the content generator to simply draw to a Graphics object as you normally would, but instead of painting to the screen, everything that is drawn gets serialised into binary packets and broadcast